Horace Fogel

-Horace Solomon Fogel (March 2, 1861 - November 15, 1928) was an American Major League Baseball manager and executive who served as manager of the Indianapolis Hoosiers and New York Giants and president of the Philadelphia Phillies.
+Horace Solomon Fogel (March 2, 1861 - November 15, 1928) was an American Major League Baseball manager and executive who served as manager of the Indianapolis Hoosiers and New York Giants and as president of the Philadelphia Phillies.

 Early life

 Fogel was born on March 2, 1861, in Macungie, Pennsylvania.
 He spent his youth working in the local iron ore mines and after a stint as a telegraph operator he entered the sports world as a sports writer for The Philadelphia Press and later the Philadelphia Evening Telegraph.

 Indianapolis Hoosiers

 In 1887, at the recommendation of Francis Richter, Fogel was hired to manage the Indianapolis Hoosiers of the National League.
 During his tenure as manager, Fogel stripped Jack Glasscock of his captaincy, suspended and fined a number of other players, and accused umpires of robbing his team.
 In a letter published in the Indianapolis News, one of his players, Otto Schomberg, accused Fogel of drinking.
 He resigned after the season.